 When you explicitly select a parent object (in a parent-child database configuration), you can right-click a client agent object to customize local backup options.
-See the BrightStor ARCserve Backup Getting Started for more information on explicit job packaging, and the BrightStor ARCserve Backup Administrator Guide for more information on how to select sources when customizing local options.
+For more information on explicit job packaging see the Getting Started, and for more information on how to select sources when customizing local options see the Administrator Guide.

-Configuring NetWare Client Agents
+NetWare Client Agent Configuration